tkuboi/csc365WebAppExampleStepByStep/steps/step6/README.md

 # STEP 6: add a command and a page to execute a transaction.
 1. copy TransactionServlet.java included in this directory to /src/main/java/edu/calpoly/csc365/example1/controller/.
+2. copy TransactionDaoCommandImpl.java included in this directory to /src/main/java/edu/calpoly/csc365/example1/dao/.
-2. copy transaction.jsp included in this directory to /src/main/webapp/.
+3. copy transaction.jsp included in this directory to /src/main/webapp/.
-3. Add a link to the transaction page in the body after the link to the customers page in index.jsp.
+4. Add a link to the transaction page in the body after the link to the customers page in index.jsp.
 ```
 <p><a href="./transaction">create a transaction</a></p>
 ```
-4. You need the following tables in your database.
+5. You need the following tables in your database.
 If the table of column names do not match, change the code in the classes in the dao and entity packages.
 The tables need to be populated with some data to sucessfully run this example.
 ```
 CREATE TABLE `CreditCard` (
   `card_number` int NOT NULL AUTO_INCREMENT,